 Smart Clustering Assistant

 To learn more about the variety of Assistants within the Splunk Machine Learning Toolkit, see MLTK guided workflows.

 Continue learning about MLTK by working through this user guide or through the following links:

-- To learn about installing MLTK, see Install the Machine Learning Toolkit.
+- To learn about installing MLTK, see Install the Splunk Machine Learning Toolkit.

 - To see the Assistants in action using pre-populated use cases, see the Showcase examples.

-- To learn about further support for MLTK, see the Support for the Machine Learning Toolkit workflow.
+- To learn about further support for MLTK, see the Support for the Splunk Machine Learning Toolkit.